 Eric S. Townsend (Co-Founder)

-A digital marketer and creative professional by trade, Eric has consistently put the best interests of billiards and its players first.
+A marketing executive and author of more than 20 books, Eric has consistently put the best interests of billiards and its players first.

 As a child, Eric shot pool at the local rec center.
 Yes, the pool cue was taller than he was.
-His mouth and the cue ball took turns — which could run faster.
+His mouth and the cue ball took turns at which could run faster.
 He entered tournaments in college to help fund his expensive dating habit.
-He was often spotted in the commons building.
-There are floor-to-ceiling windows, and a lone table that overlooks a lake.
+He was often spotted in the Commons building at the University of Richmond.
+There are floor-to-ceiling windows and a lone table that overlooks a lake.

 After college, he met his wife and fellow NOVA BCAPL player Gwen Townsend at Babe’s Billiards near American University.
-She was the cute college girl who assigned the tables and kept them clean (a side job while finishing up her studies).
+She assigned the tables and kept them tidy (a side job while finishing up her studies).
 She’s gone on to become a leading player on the former Planet Pool Tour, J. Pechauer Northeast Women’s Tour (JPNEWT) and Action Pool Tour (APT).
 She was the first woman to advance to a regional event in American Rotation (and was the #1 seed).
-She’s competed against BCA Hall of Famers Allison Fisher, Karen Corr and Loree Jon Hasson (and studied under Fisher at her academy).
+She’s competed against BCA Hall of Famers Allison Fisher, Karen Corr, and Loree Jon Hasson (and studied under Fisher at her academy).

-From 2000 to 2010, Eric served as an APA captain for nearly a decade.
+From 2000 to 2010, Eric served as an APA captain.
 He mentored several players along their way to the top of the amateur game.
 His teams were named division champion on 15 occasions in four different rooms: Buffalo Billiards – Washington DC, Champions Billiards – Arlington VA, Carpool – Arlington VA and Fast Eddies – Fairfax VA.
-He entered the league a ballbanger and steadily climbed the ranks.
-He earned earned Most Valuable Player honors three times.
+He entered the league as a ballbanger and steadily climbed the ranks.
+He earned earned Most Valuable Player three times.

 From 2001 to 2005, he played cash games as well as league.
 He ran with Carlos Barreto and Steve Betts plus setup his own games.
 For a short time, he was the highest rated player in The Virginia Pool League (VPL) at Carpool in Arlington VA.